xcore/sw_display_controller/app_display_controller_demo/doc_quickstart/quickstart.rst

 Run the Application
 +++++++++++++++++++

-Now that the application has been compiled, the next step is to run it on the Slicekit Core Board using the tools to load the application over JTAG (via the XTAG2 and Xtag Adapter card) into the xCORE multicore microcontroller.
+Now that the application has been compiled, the next step is to run it on the sliceKIT Core Board using the tools to load the application over JTAG (via the xTAG-2 and xTAG Adapter card) into the xCORE multicore microcontroller.

    #.
 Select the file ``app_display_controller_demo.xc`` in the ``app_display_controller_demo`` project from the Project Explorer.
    #.
 Click on the ``Run`` icon (the white arrow in the green circle).
    #.
-At the ``Select Device`` dialog select ``XMOS XTAG-2 connect to L1[0..1]`` and click ``OK``.
+At the ``Select Device`` dialog select ``XMOS xTAG-2 connect to L1[0..1]`` and click ``OK``.
    #.
-Wait until the images have loaded over the XTAG connector from the host, this should take approximately 21 seconds.
+Wait until the images have loaded over the xTAG connector from the host, this should take approximately 21 seconds.
    #.
 There should be a series of 6 images for transition from one to another.
    #.
 Once the first image is displayed, a message is displayed on the console to prompt the user to touch any of the corners or the center of LCD screen for watching different transition effects.